 We just happened to come during the 60-year anniversary of the Hebgen Lake Earthquake.
 A 7.5 earthquake hit near midnight on August 17, 1959, which triggered a massive landslide.
 The landslide moved at 100 mph and millions of tons of rock crashed into the Madison River canyon – forming Earthquake Lake.
 Twenty-eight lives were lost.

-In my opinion this is a great road trip destination!
-It was a fun way to learn history and see natural beauty without having to leave a main highway.
-I would recommend you visit if you’re heading to West Yellowstone.
+In my opinion, this is a great road trip destination!
+It was a fun way to learn history and see natural beauty without having to leave the main highway.
+I would recommend you visit if you are heading to West Yellowstone.

 Along the auto tour we visited the following stops: